alangenb/apobec/README.md

 **Adam Langenbucher and Michael S. Lawrence**

-Code used to produce analyses/figures from Buisson et. al. 2019
+Code used to produce analyses/figures from Buisson et. al. _Science_ 2019.

 Language used is MATLAB.
 Built and tested on MATLAB v9.1.0.441655 (R2016b) but should be largely stable across versions.